Solenoid Valves & Power Supply Voltage

 Are solenoid valve coils AC or DC?

-Solenoid valve coils can be either AC or DC, depending on the application and design requirements.
+They can be either AC or DC, based on how and where they are used.

 How to test a 12V solenoid coil?